viinex/go-vnx-class/readme.md

 =================
 This is a service aiming to help for viinex configuration and deployment at scale of more than one instance.
 It combines the Jsonnet configuration language engine, ETCD client, and a WAMP router.

-Jsonnet is used for generating viinex configs, according to the needs of a specific user in a specific project.
+Jsonnet is used for generating viinex configs, according to the needs of a specific customer in a specific project.

 Etcd is used as a single storage for configuration-related information, as well as for holding the information on current distribution of viinex clusters to viinex instances.

 WAMP is used to communicate with viinex instances and clusters.
 A WAMP realm (an isolated namespace) is being instantiated by `vnx-class` for every "project".
 Viinex instances should register themselves within the realm.
-Once this happens, `vnx-class` can manage the registered viinex instance, in particular -- push clusters configuration onto that instance, and instruct it to run the clusters.
-Clusters may too register in the same WAMP realm.
+Once this happens, `vnx-class` can manage the registered viinex instance, in particular -- push clusters' configuration onto that instance, and instruct it to run the clusters.
+Clusters, as they go live, may too register themselves in the same WAMP realm.

 `vnx-class` means viinex cloud assistant.

 Vocabulary
 -----------
 A few words about the terminology:
-- viinex instance is a running `viinex` process.
+- viinex *instance* is a running `viinex` process.
 Typically (for the use together with `vnx-class`) it's configured so that it may handle requests to create and run dynamic viinex clusters.
-- viinex cluster is a group of viinex applicative objects, which are created and being run together at the same time, linked together before they're started, so each object knows which other objects it works with.
+- viinex *cluster* is a group of viinex applicative objects, which are created and being run together at the same time, linked together before they're started, so each object knows which other objects it works with.
 More information on viinex clusters is available in viinex documentation https://www.viinex.com/ViinexGuide.pdf
-- Tenant is a customer, that is a person or an organization, who uses viinex applications
+- *Tenant* is a customer, that is a person or an organization, who uses viinex applications
-- Project is an isolated group of viinex instances and clusters.
+- *Project* is an isolated group of viinex instances and clusters.
+- *Realm* is an isolated namespace maintained by WAMP router.
+Objects can be transparently addressed and address each other within the same realm.
+Within vnx-class, there is one realm created of every project, and the name of that realm matches the name of the project.
 - The term "file" is often used throughout this document where it actually refers to a value within the ETCD database.
 This is always clear from the context: if the subject operating on a "file" is `vnx-class` service, -- then the file is a record in ETCD, unless it's `vnx-class`' own configuration file.